-The asynchronous generator is an alternator with the same rotors speed as the rotating magnetic field of the stator.
+The asynchronous generator is an alternator with the same rotor speed as the rotating magnetic field of the stator.
 According to the structures, it can be divided into two types: a rotating armature & a rotating magnetic field.

-The synchronous generators are one of the most commonly used alternators.
+Synchronous generators are one of the most commonly used alternators.
 In the moderns powers industry, it is widely used in hydropower, thermal power, nuclear power, and diesel power generation.

 An asynchronous generator or alternator is an electrical machine that converts mechanical power from a prime mover into AC electrical power at a particular voltage & frequency.
-The synchronous motors always run at a constants speed which is called synchronous speed.
+The synchronous motors always run at a constant speed which is called synchronous speed.

 How Does a Synchronous Generator Work?

 The working principle of synchronous generators is similar to that of a DC generator.
 It uses Faraday’s law of electromagnetic induction.
-This law states that when currents are induced inside a conductor in a magnetic field, there will be a relative’s motions betweens the conductor as well as the magnetic field.
+This law states that when currents are induced inside a conductor in a magnetic field, there will be a relative’s motions between the conductor as well as the magnetic field.